zhangjinde/smarta/README.md

 = Master/Slave

-if your servers behind firewall and cannot access internet directly, you could configure one smarta as master:
+If your servers behind firewall and cannot access internet directly, you could configure one smarta as master:
     smarta {
         master 7777